rishiagarwal04/waste_management/README.md

-**User Management: Role-based access for students, mess managers, and admins to manage bookings and waste data. **
+**User Management: Role-based access for students, mess managers, and admins to manage bookings and waste data.**

-**Responsive Interface: Built with modern web technologies for accessibility across devices. **

 ## Technologies Used